elesiuta/pyxargs/README.md

 ```
 ## Examples
 ```
-comparing usage with find & xargs
+comparing usage with find & xargs (these commands produce the same output)
     find ./ -name "*" -type f -print0 | xargs -0 -I {} echo {}
     find ./ -name "*" -type f -print0 | pyxargs -0 -I {} echo {}
+pyxargs does not require '-I' to specify a replace-str (default: {})
     find ./ -name "*" -type f -print0 | pyxargs -0 echo {}
+and in the absence of a replace-str, exactly one input is appended
+    find ./ -name "*" -type f -print0 | pyxargs -0 echo
+    find ./ -name "*" -type f -print0 | xargs -0 --max-args=1 echo
+    find ./ -name "*" -type f -print0 | xargs -0 --max-lines=1 echo
+pyxargs can use file paths as input without piping from another program
     pyxargs -m path echo ./{}
+you can also use python code as your command
     pyxargs -m path --py "print('./{}')"
-note: pyxargs requires a replace-str ({} in this example) to insert inputs, inputs are not appended in the absence of a replace-str like in xargs, this also implies the equivalent of xargs --max-lines=1

 use -- to separate options with multiple optional arguments from the command
     pyxargs --pre "print('spam')" "print('spam')" -- echo {}